 Lying about a GPA is one of the most common lies made on a resume.
 Many job seekers are tempted to inflate their GPA in order to stand out from the crowd.
 We’ll talk about what happens when you lie about your GPA on a resume.

 You also don’t need to include your GPA if you have adequate work experience and aren’t fresh out of school.
 We wrote a good post on whether or not you should include your GPA on a resume.
 Your GPA doesn’t say much about you as an applicant, though.
 Try to quantify your value for a job in other ways.

 Do people get caught?
-Sure.
+Yes.

 Is it likely?
-No
+No.

 Is it worth it?
-No
+Also no.

 One famous case involved the CEO of Yahoo who got caught years later lying on his resume about a degree which he never had.
 The results were not good.
-While you’re probably not applying for a CEO role out of school, but you never know where you’ll end up.
-Getting caught years later can have an permanent effect on the rest of your career.
+While you’re probably not applying for a CEO role out of school, you never know where you’ll end up.
+Getting caught in a lie years later can have lasting repercussions for the rest of your career.

-If you have hundreds of graduates applying for the same position then a GPA may be important to the employer.
+If a company has hundreds of graduates applying for the same position, then a GPA may be important to the employer.
 In this case, there is a good chance they could ask you for a copy of your transcript to verify your GPA.
 This leads us to our next question.